Sliverwall/DS677_852_XTTS_V2_SINGLE_SPEAKER_FINE_TUNING/README.md

 ## Workflow Overview

-The diagram below summarizes the entire fine-tuning pipeline, from raw audio to a customized TTS model:
+The diagram below summarizes how to go from raw audio to ready to fine-tune.
+For more details on the fine-tuning process.
+Please consider reading the report provided, and the presentation linked in the report:

 ![Workflow Diagram](workflow.png)